We’ve all heard about the Internet of Things (IoT). It’s either great or terrible, depending on who you ask. But what is it, exactly?

 IoT shopping applications, for example, could track a phone’s location to learn a person’s shopping habits.
 Companies will use this data to target individuals with special offers for their favorite shops and products.

-The Internet of Things might also enhance home security, with a notification and live camera feed sent to your phone anytime someone enters your home.
+The Internet of Things might also enhance home security, via a notification or live camera feed sent to your phone anytime someone enters your home.
 IoT could even make the dream of a self-sustained home a possibility.
 Imagine running a bath, vacuuming, or putting the kettle on—just by swiping a smart app.

 The Internet of Things and security concerns

 IoT application goes further than just gimmicks and consumer products, though.
-Large-scale projects, such as smart grids, smart homes, intelligent transportation, and smart cities are also embracing IoT.
-In fact, some cyber-experts have estimated there will be as many as 50 billion IoT objects by 2020.
+Large-scale projects, such as smart grids, smart homes, intelligent transportation, and smart cities, are also embracing IoT.
+In fact, some cyber experts estimate there will be as many as 50 billion IoT objects by 2020.